GECKODocs/docs2/docs/projects.md

 ## Fund Details Dropdown

-Where Project category ‘Fund’ has been selected, a dropdown of Fund related data will be displayed.
+Where Project category ‘**Fund**’ has been selected, a dropdown of Fund related data will be displayed.

+## Drag and Drop Workflow Columns

+You can easily rearrange your Project workflow by **clicking and dragging** the top of a column.
+This functionality is dependent on your permission level.

-## Drag and Drop
+## Drag and Drop Tasks

 Drag and drop tasks into different stages of the workflow.